 You might think your category is too specific or complex for eSourcing.
 The truth is, any spend category that you traditionally source using an RFI or RFP process can be eSourced, as long as

 - your category has a set of definable requirements and

 - suppliers can evaluate how they can meet the aforementioned requirements

 In fact, choosing to automate your workflows via an eSourcing tool means you are able to follow best practices, implementing more stringent buyer guidelines and ensuring more accurate responses from suppliers.
-Take out your notebook (or simply download what we’ve compiled) and learn more about the RFP process.
+Take out your notebook (or simply download what we’ve compiled) and learn the RFP process steps.